 If you’re just starting out on your guitar-playing journey, you’re probably wondering what we mean by the best Epiphone Les Pauls.
 How exactly do they differ from standard Les Pauls?
 OK, let us explain...

 For many guitarists, the Gibson Les Paul is the alpha and omega of electric guitar design.
 Gibson’s peerless single-cut was the original aspirational guitar.
 It has the tone.
 It has the aesthetic.
-The thing is, even with Gibson’s Tribute Series offering a stripped-down Les Paul that costs around a grand, not all of us can afford a US-built model.
+The thing is, even with Gibson’s Tribute Series offering a stripped-down Les Paul at a knockdown price, not all of us can afford a US-built model.
 That’s where Epiphone – a Gibson brand since 1957 – comes in.

-Some of these are perfect for beginner electrics, priced to be someone’s first guitar.
+Some Epiphone Les Pauls are the perfect beginner electric, priced to be someone’s first guitar.
 Others offer an approachable second guitar, for intermediate players who are getting serious about the instrument and want to take their playing and their sound to the next level.
 And it’s indicative of the energy and innovation afoot in Epiphone HQ that the manufacturer also offers models that serious players will consider on their own merits.

-We’ve got 10 of the best Epiphone Les Pauls on our list, with something for everyone.
+We’ve hand-selected the best Epiphone Les Pauls on our list, with something for everyone.
 We’ll link to the best deals, too.
 So let’s take the car off Craigslist before you do anything silly, and see if we can find you a great LP that you don’t need to sell the family silver for.

 Best Epiphone Les Pauls: Guitar World’s choice